This is the multi-page printable view of this section. Click here to print.

 • integer

-• Creates an input field for integer input
+• Create an input field that receives an integer

 • object